 “When it comes to online marketing, think about a wagon wheel.
 Social media, local citations and everything you do online are the spokes of the wheel.
 But a website that you own and control should be the hub of your online activity.”

 To compete in today’s world, you don’t just need any website.
 You need a great site.
 A great website takes potential customers by the hand and walks them through a journey of discovery about you and what you do.
-Think about what you look for when doing research about a company or service.
+Think about what you look for when researching a company or service.
 After all, you’re also a consumer.
 Then apply these same principles to designing your website.

 It doesn’t need bells and whistles either.
 Looks can be deceiving, and the most modern websites aren’t always the best.
-A simple, clear and informative website is all you need.
+A simple, clear and informative site is all you need.
 Don’t get fooled into thinking you need a website that has a lot of extra features.
 At Titan Web Agency, we work with simple, educational sites that provide insight and advice to your audience so that they feel comfortable reaching out to your accounting firm.

 Optimize your website